fluxio/flux-sdk-js/docs/tutorial/Chapter-6.md

 }
 ```

-This code block will ignore anything that isn’t related to a cell modification.
+This code block will ignore anything that isn't related to a cell modification.
 Also, it will check to make sure the notification is for the same cell that is currently selected in the "From Flux" view by comparing cell ids.

 The SDK Tutorial project applies some server side magic with Flux, by assigning values written by your app slider to geometry.
 It will use the radius and color values set by the slider to dynamically create new geometry in a cell named "Sphere".

 ![image alt text](image_17.png)

-Select "Sphere" in your app’s viewport.
+Select "Sphere" in your app's viewport.
 When you change the color or radius cell values with your slider, the server based flow in your project will execute and generate a new sphere.
 Your app will refresh its viewport, and display the updated sphere every time it re-generates!

 ![image alt text](image_18.gif)